Skip to main content

 It uses OpenTelemetry to discover, track and auto-document your system, including logical architecture, system components (apps, SaaS services, etc.), dependencies, APIs and flows.
 We eliminate manual system documentation, which is time consuming, error-prone, and gets out-of-sync quickly as a system changes.

-Soon we will also provide AI-assisted platform debugging which makes it easy to find and fix issues in your system without having to manually dig through logs, metrics and traces to gather data.
+Soon we will also provide platform debugging which makes it easy to find and fix issues in your system without having to manually dig through logs, metrics and traces to gather data.

 Get up and running with Multiplayer in under two minutes by following these getting started steps.